naenumtou/dataScienceLab/README.md

 ## Deployment
 * `localHostDeploy`: The ML Model local host deployment using `Flask`.
+* `dockerDeploy`: The ML Model local host deployment using docker.

 ## Computer vision
 * `KimJoug_unModel.ipynb`: The face recognition model of Kim Jong-un with `dlib` library.